panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 Memoization is broken.

-To fix it, provide the same callback instance from the parent component. [useCallback()](https://reactjs.org/docs/hooks-reference.html#usecallback) is helpful in this case:
+To fix it, the same callback instance must be used for `onLogout` prop.
+Let's apply [useCallback()](https://reactjs.org/docs/hooks-reference.html#usecallback) to preserve the callback instance between re-renders:

 ```jsx{4,10}
 const MemoizedLogout = React.memo(Logout);